bengro/pair_dance/README.md

 [![Pair Dance CI status](https://circleci.com/gh/TresAmigosLtd/pair_dance.svg?style=svg)](https://github.com/TresAmigosLtd/pair_dance)

-A tool to encourage and orchestrate pair programming.
+A tool to elevate pair programming by making pair rotations smooth and effective.

 ## Pairing Domain

 ### Model

-- User: a person who has logged in to pair.dance via SSO.
+- **User**: Entity, a person who has logged in to pair.dance via SSO.
+Can be a member of multiple teams.
-- Team: A group of team members.
-- Member: a user associated with a team.
+- **Member**: Entity, a user associated with a team.
-- Task: Piece of work a team member is working on.
+- **Task**: Entity, for a piece of work a team member is working on.
 May be linked to an entity in a backlog management tool (e.g. Jira, Pivotal Tracker).
-- Assignment: An assignment links a member with a task.
+- **Assignment**: Value obejct, links a member with a task.
+- **Team**: Aggregate root linking: members, tasks and assignment.
+Has also a name and a slug.

 ### Business rules

-The Pair Dance consists of optimally allocating team members to tasks.
+The Pair Dance is when the pair rotations are decided.
+The rotatiosn should be optimising for spreading context and not sticking too long.

 #### Teams